 If you do a "direct rollover," the Plan will make the payment directly to your IRA or an employer plan.
-You should contact the IRA sponsor or the administrator of the employer plan for information on how to do a direct rollover.
+Contact the IRA sponsor or the administrator of the employer plan for information on how to do a direct rollover.